Headphones

 Who Are the OpenRun Pro 2 For?

-Primarily aimed at runners, walkers, and cyclists, the OpenRun Pro 2 are not entirely waterproof for swimming.
+Primarily aimed at ruers, walkers, and cyclists, the OpenRun Pro 2 are not entirely waterproof for swimming.
 Shokz offers the OpenSwim Pro for full submersion and onboard music storage.
 Outside the water, the OpenRun Pro 2 promise enhanced audio, courtesy of a hybrid system that blends bone conduction with conventional drivers for deeper bass.
 Shokz calls this technology “DualPitch,” which cuts down on vibrations and delivers fuller sound than pure bone conduction alone.

 What’s New in the OpenRun Pro 2?